This guide only covers the response part of the agent, if you have issues with agent audio, like pronunciation, please refer to other guides.

 Issue: Node transitions are not working as expected

-- Review your transition conditions: Ensure they precisely match your intended triggers.
+If the agent isn’t transitioning to the expected node, try these solutions:- Review your transition conditions: Ensure they precisely match your intended triggers.
 Consider prompt engineering or breaking down complex conditions into multiple simpler ones.

 - Add transition finetune examples: Provide examples to help the model understand your expectations.
 See our Finetune Examples guide.